 - 14 October 2015: The Spirit of Health Project, operating under the VMS banner, presented “The Art of Mental and Spiritual Self-Care Forum & Fair” which was sponsored and funded by the UVic Student Mental Health Initiative.

-- In May, VMS participated in the World Partnership Walk organized by the Aga Khan Foundation, held at the University of Victoria.
-On the VMS team page $1160 was raised for charitable projects aimed at “the poorest of the poor”.
+- In May of each year, VMS participates in the World Partnership Walk organized by the Aga Khan Foundation, for charitable projects aimed at “the poorest of the poor”.

-- September 24: One Spirit, Celebrating Our Faiths Together, hosted by VMS and the Hindu Parishad and Cultural Centre in Saanichton, where the event will be held.
-Several world faiths will provide artistic and devotional presentations, followed by a catered meal.
+- One Spirit, Celebrating Our Faiths Together is a multifaith arts-based devotional and East Indian meal, hosted by VMS and the Hindu Parishad and Cultural Centre in Saanichton, held each September.

-- September 29 – October 27: Lunch & Learn Series will be hosted by VMS and Christ Church Cathedral from Noon to 1 p.m. weekly.
-A different world faith will be presented each Thursday, and refreshments served.
+- Lunch & Learn: Several series of Lunch & Learn have been hosted by VMS and Christ Church Cathedral from Noon to 1 p.m. weekly, dedicated to learning about world faiths.

-- The first Family Faith Fair was held in January 2010, in honour of World Religion Day, with a multi-cultural, multi-faith program, keynote speaker, World Café, and activities for all ages.
+- A Family Faith Fair was held in January 2010, in honour of World Religion Day, with a multi-cultural, multi-faith program, keynote speaker, World Café, and activities for all ages.

 - Joint projects were held over several years with the Inter-Cultural Association (ICA) to promote interfaith dialogue and sharing.
 These included Open Houses hosted by various faith groups, storytelling, and multicultural meals.